cPanel is the most popular web hosting control panel. It’s the place to manage the back-end of your website.

 - Move – This feature works exactly like Copy.
 The only difference is that the file will be removed from its original location.

 - Upload – here you can upload a file to your hosting account.
 However, you can’t upload folders.
-To upload folder or larger file, you can use an FTP client.
+To upload folder or larger file, you can use an FTP client like FileZilla.
 You have two options to upload the file, either directly drag and drop it or select the file from your computer manually.
 Once you finished, click the Go Back to link.

 - Download – this feature will download the selected files to your computer.